 he purpose of this site is to provide a resource for anyone who wishes to ring the bells of Oxford.
 It describes each of our church towers (many with audio recordings), and the days on which we practise ringing on a regular basis.
 It also gives details of future events, such as ringing and conducting practices, outings and quarter peals.
 You can find a gallery of pictures and a record of outings from the past.
 There's a general news section, also containing articles submitted by our readers.
 If you are mindlessly conventional, then look out for the soap-opera and the quiz.
 There's even an incredibly boring explanation of what this bell ringing stuff is all about.
 More audio recordings can be heard on the sounds page, together with an explanation the tuning of a particular set of bells in our branch.
 Please refer to the contacts section if you think you may be brave enough to talk to any of us.
-To see a list of the latest updates to this site, click on the last updated link at the top right of this page.
+To see a list of the latest updates to this site, click on the last updated link at the top of this page.

 nyone, aged 8 to 80 years old, is more than welcome to join the City Branch.
 Ringers are not necessarily religious.
 They span the complete range of the Dawkins' scale, from absolute theist (complete belief) to absolute atheist (total disbelief).
 Since time immemorial, the majority of ringers have tended towards the latter category in this scale.
 It is, after all, probably the only form of physical exercise requiring the use of the brain.
 Just come along to one of our practice evenings and have a go, though please contact the Tower Correspondent, in advance, if you can.
 We hope to encourage more people to take up the ancient, yet somehow strangely modern, challenge of church bell ringing.